 A survey of significant developments in the world's major societies including the Oriental, African, and Western civilizations.
-The course summarizes important political and cultural events from ancient times to the early 20th century.
+The course summarizes important political and cultural events from ancient times to the early 20^{th} century.

-130 Twentieth Century Europe (3).
+130 World History for Today (3).